 3. Urban and rural areas sit near each other across America, presenting opportunities to build relationships through collaboration.
 Through joint action across divides on criminal justice, climate, education, health, media, food, and the economy, we lay the groundwork for systemic change on issues that fuel violent conflict.

 OUR THREE-STEP APPROACH

-1. We equip community members and groups across the urban/rural divide with critical consensus-building and civic engagement skills.
+1. We equip community members and groups across the urban/rural divide with critical collaboration and civic engagement skills.

-2. Participants apply those collaborative problem-solving and organizing skills to discuss and analyze complex challenges such as mass incarceration, gun violence, and food insecurity that cut across the urban/rural divide within their region.
-3. Participants form urban/rural coalitions to implement community projects with measurable impact, thereby strengthening relationships and trust that reduce the risks of violent conflict across divides and contribute to a peaceful America.
+2. Participants apply those collaborative problem-solving and organizing skills to discuss and analyze complex challenges such as mass incarceration, gun violence, and hunger that cut across the urban/rural divide within their region.
+3. Participants form urban/rural teams to implement community projects with measurable impact, thereby strengthening relationships and trust that reduce the risks of violent conflict across divides and contribute to a peaceful America.